by Benjamin Bunting BA(Hons) PGCert

 The available research states that a 3g daily dose of this mushroom over a period of 4 months resulted in an improvement of those suffering from mild cognitive impairment.

-A daily dose of 400mg appears to be the sweet spot according to a meta-analysis of the studies.
+A 400mgdaily dose of ginseng appears to be the sweet spot according to a meta-analysis of the studies.
 However, even just 200mg has demonstrated to help improve mood and cognition after one month's use.

 Although at 200mg, after two months the benefits seem to wear off.